 Can, Could, May, Might

-User the verb "can" to describe actions or tasks that the user or program can do.
+Use the verb "can" to describe actions or tasks that the user or program can do.
 Use "may" or "might" only to express possibility or where the result of an action is unknown, not to imply that the user has permission to do something.

 Correct: You can use this option to force a black-and-white screen display.
 If you use the /b option, your code may not be portable.

-Avoid: You may use the /b option to force a black-and-white display.
+Incorrect: You may use the /b option to force a black-and-white display.

-In general, avoid "could" because it is seldom necessary.
+In general, avoid "could".

-Cancel -- verb.
+Cancel

 Use instead of deselect or unmark.
-(For check boxes, use clear.)
+For check boxes, use clear.

 When referring to the Cancel button in a procedure or task, simply write, "Click Cancel."
 Do not write "Click the Cancel button."

 Can't

+Do not use.
 See Contractions.

-Check box

-Check box is two words.

-Use "select" and "clear," or "enable" and "disable."

-Correct: Select or clear the check box.

-Correct: Enable or disable the check box.

-Avoid: Turn on / turn off the check box.

-Avoid: Tick / untick the check box.

-Avoid: Mark / unmark the check box.

-Avoid: Check / uncheck the check box.

-Avoid: Select / deselect the check box.

-Check

-Do not use as a verb when referring to a check box in a dialog box; use select or clear instead.
-Do not use as a noun to mean check mark.
-It's OK to use as an adjective, as in "checked commands."

-Check box -- noun.
+Check box, Check box

 Two words.
 Check boxes are selected and cleared, not checked/unchecked, marked/unmarked, turn on/turn off, or deselect.
+It is OK to use as an adjective, as in "checked commands."

-Choose -- verb.
+Choose

 Use Choose when the user needs to make a decision, as opposed to selecting an item from a list of options once a decision is made.
+The user chooses commands from the menu.

 Common usage example: "If you choose to save this data model, you can access it from your custom folder."
 AND "If you have not already done so, choose a schema type and then click Next."

-UX Usage: Use Select or Browse for actions.
+Use Select or Browse for actions.
 You can use this in tool tips.

-Click, Choose, Select

-Use "click" or "choose" rather than "select" to refer to a user choosing or selecting a command or option.
-If you use "choose," the user chooses commands from the menu.
-If you use "click," the user clicks commands on the menu.
-Use "expand" to refer to the action of opening a node, rather than double-click.

-See Page for information about describing how to link to a different view of a web-based application.

-Click -- verb.
+Click

 Use Click instead of Select when referring to user action for issuing a command, such as clicking buttons.

-Most common click commands can be shortened to just the option or button name, such as "On the File menu, click Open."
-AND "In the Choose a schema type dialog box, select a schema type and then click Next."

 Do not use click on or click at.
 It is okay to write, "Click in the window."

-Note that Click is a transitive verb, so it requires an object.

-UX Usage: Do not use on buttons or other action based UI elements.
-You can use this in tool tips.
+Use Expand to refer to the action of opening a node, rather than double-click.

 Computer References

 When you refer to a computer in documentation, be specific about the type of computer you are discussing.
 For example, differentiate between whether a computer is specifically a server or a workstation.

-Do not use the word machine.
+Do not use the word machine except when describing physical machines and virtual machines.

 Since the word "client" refers to software, you may refer to a client workstation.